SecRedOps/SecRedOps.github.io/_posts/2020-07-20-IP-VPN-Lookup-Tool.md

 #### Code

-create a bash script with nano (or vim you pest) chmod +x and run
+Create a bash script with nano (or vim you pest) chmod +x and run

 ```html
 #!/bin/bash